bazel-contrib/rules_nodejs/docs/Built-ins.md

 (*<a href="https://bazel.build/docs/build-ref.html#labels">List of labels</a>*): Files inside this directory which are simply copied into the package.

 Defaults to `[]`

+<h4 id="pkg_npm-stamp">stamp</h4>

+(*<a href="https://bazel.build/docs/build-ref.html#labels">Label</a>*): Whether to encode build information into the output.
+Possible values:
+    - `@build_bazel_rules_nodejs//nodejs:always_stamp`:
+        Always stamp the build information into the output, even in [--nostamp][stamp] builds.
+        This setting should be avoided, since it potentially causes cache misses remote caching for any downstream actions that depend on it.
+    - `@build_bazel_rules_nodejs//nodejs:never_stamp`:
+        Always replace build information by constant values.
+This gives good build result caching.
+    - `@build_bazel_rules_nodejs//nodejs:use_stamp_flag`:
+        Embedding of build information is controlled by the [--[no]stamp][stamp] flag.
+        Stamped binaries are not rebuilt unless their dependencies change.
+    [stamp]: https://docs.bazel.build/versions/main/user-manual.html#flag--stamp  The dependencies of this attribute must provide: StampSettingInfo

+Defaults to `@build_bazel_rules_nodejs//nodejs:use_stamp_flag`

 <h4 id="pkg_npm-substitutions">substitutions</h4>